 If you’re an experienced buyer and you’ll be purchasing your fourth or fifth home, this 14-step “Smart Home Buying Guide” will act as a great refresher.
 If you’re buying your first home, this guide may end up being your best resource as you navigate through the process of buying a house!

-As an experienced and professional South Bay beach cities and Palos Verdes Peninsula real estate Team, Donna Cartwright and Carol Mell know from experience that even seasoned home buyers can forget the steps that should be followed when buying a house.
+As an experienced and professional South Bay beach cities and Palos Verdes Peninsula Realtor, Donna Cartwright knows from experience that even seasoned home buyers can forget the steps that should be followed when buying a house.
 Read on to find out specific details on the 14-step process to buying a house.

 Step #1: Start Researching & Preparing Well-Before Getting Involved in the Process